This is the text of the graphic above. Also, this graphic is available for download.

-Gustave "Fred" Jelenko dies, the first of the Leadville Jews to die making clear of the need for a cemetery.
+Gustave "Fred" Jelenko dies making clear of the need for a Hebrew Cemetery.

 101,000 square feet of the southwest corner of the Evergreen Cemetery was transferred to the Hebrew Benevolent Association.

 Minette Miller dies.
-She is the last known descendant living in Leadville of the former population of Jews in Leadville.
+She was the last descendant still living in Leadville of the former population of Jews.

 Temple Israel Foundation obtains the Hebrew Cemetery through Quiet Title action.